yannicdamm/blogWebsite/content/authors/admin/_index.md

 greeting: damm::yannicruda()
 ---

 I am an economist and doctoral student in agricultural economics at the Chair of Economics of Sustainable Land Use and Bioeconomy at the Institute for Food and Resource Economics, University of Bonn.
-My research focuses of land-use change, environmental policies and impact evaluation in the Brazilian Amazon.
+My research focuses on land-use change, environmental policies and impact evaluation in the Brazilian Amazon.

 # {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.